natekim27/JIE-2332-iParametrics/README.md

 ```
 It is important to keep both the Front-end and Back-end servers running in separate terminals simultaneously.

+# Troubleshooting
+1. In case the app (front-end) fails to compile:
+    1. Delete the `node_modules/` directory.
+    2. Run `sudo npm install` again.

 # Release Notes